As a student you have the right to:

 - Foundation Loans

-Four types of loans are available through the Truman Development Fund Corporation: short-term loans, long-term loans, computer loans, and cultural loans.
+Four types of loans are available through the Truman Development Fund Corporation: short-term loans, long-term loans, access loans, and cultural loans.

 - General Eligibility

 Loans will be available to students who are currently enrolled at Truman State University on a full-time basis, have completed at least twelve credit hours of coursework at the University, demonstrate the necessary ability to repay the loan on a timely basis, and agree to treat such loans as debts to the University and accept the same sanctions and penalties as imposed for delinquent student accounts.

 - Short-term Loans